What is VOD? Definition and Examples

 • VOD offers convenience, a wide range of content, and accessibility across multiple devices.

-What does VOD stand for?
-It means “video on demand,” which allows users to pick and view movies whenever and wherever they want.
-Conventional broadcasting schedules show movies ahead of time, and viewers must watch them as they air.
+Conventional broadcasting schedules video content ahead of time, and viewers must watch them as they air.
 VOD, on the other hand, provides instant access to a vast array of video libraries with films, instructional videos, music, and other forms of video content.

 VOD lets viewers enjoy content on any gadget that connects to the Internet.
-This means they can watch movies and TV at home, at work, or on vacation.
+This means users can watch movies and TV using personal devices from anywhere and anytime..

 Live streaming streams events so audiences can watch them as they happen.
-Even if they're not there in person, live streaming creates an immersive experience that makes viewers feel like they’re part of the event.
-They can also share their opinions with friends and interact on social media while they’re watching.
+Even if they're not there in person, live streaming creates an immersive experience that makes viewers feel like they’re a part of the event.
+Viewers can share their opinions with friends and interact on social media while they’re watching.

 Types of VOD Services